VETERINARY ACUPUNCTURE

 I teach owners basic pet massage skills to help maintain the comfort of your pet at home.

-Herbal medicines are always prescribed using a fully holistic approach, looking at all aspects of the patient’s lifestyle, diet, and general health.
+Plant extracts are always prescribed using a fully holistic approach, looking at all aspects of the patient’s lifestyle, diet, and general health.
 Treatment aims to remove possible causes of ill health and symptoms of disease, as well as supporting organ function, and optimizing general well-being and vitality.

 HOLISTIC NUTRITIONAL ADVICE

 I am completely independent and not tied to any pet food manufacturers.
-I have become more and more curious about a heathier way to feed our pets.
+I have become more and more curious about a healthier way to feed our pets.
 A highly processed, carbohydrate rich diet is not good for us, and it's not good for our pets either.

 Kibble, which by it's very nature has to have a high carbohydrate content to be baked into a biscuit texture, is the ultimate ultra processed Fast Food for Dogs and Cats.